High Salvington: Development and preservation of the South Downs

 At High Salvington after 1923, despite the protests of preservationists, many large detached houses of various styles spread almost to the top of Salvington Hill.
 Housing in the locality reaches higher up the South Downs than anywhere else in Worthing, reaching the 120 metre contour.
 Many old trees and banks were retained, especially in Salvington Hill.

 Unlike Salvington to the south, High Salvington was part of the parish of Durrington until it became part of the borough of Worthing in 1929.

 Geography

 High Salvington is on the sea-facing upper slopes of the South Downs north of Salvington and Worthing, and is separated from Findon Valley by The Gallops, a public parkland.

 Landmarks

 The main landmark is High Salvington windmill, which has been restored to a working condition over the last 30 years.
 The windmill is open every first and third Sunday afternoon during the months April to September, for the public to view.

 Amenities

 Commercial

-The neighbourhood has a shop, The Village Shop which includes a bakery, post office and general store.
+Since 2022, the neighbourhood has had a micro pub/cafe/barbershop The Refreshment Rooms alongside regular street food vendors at the weekends.